SharonNaemi/goap-js/README.md

 ## What is GOAP?

-GOAP stands for **Goal-Oriented Action Planning**, a decision-making architecture often used in AI systems, especially in games.
+GOAP stands for **Goal-Oriented Action Planning**, a decision-making architecture often used in AI systems.
 It allows agents to plan sequences of actions to reach a specific goal based on the current state of the world.

 ## Project Structure